Adobe Inc. (NASDAQ:ADBE) Shares Bought by Marietta Wealth Management LLC

-Marietta Wealth Management LLC grew its holdings in shares of Adobe Inc. (NASDAQ:ADBE – Get Rating) by 10.5% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 10,389 shares of the software company’s stock after purchasing an additional 983 shares during the period.
-Marietta Wealth Management LLC’s holdings in Adobe were worth $4,733,000 at the end of the most recent reporting period.
+Marietta Wealth Management LLC grew its holdings in shares of Adobe Inc. (NASDAQ:ADBE – Get Rating) by 10.5% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 10,389 shares of the software company’s stock after acquiring an additional 983 shares during the period.
+Marietta Wealth Management LLC’s holdings in Adobe were worth $4,733,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in ADBE.
-Investment Research & Advisory Group Inc. increased its position in Adobe by 2,350.0% during the 4th quarter.
-Investment Research & Advisory Group Inc. now owns 49 shares of the software company’s stock worth $28,000 after purchasing an additional 47 shares during the period.
-Clear Investment Research LLC increased its position in Adobe by 120.0% during the 4th quarter.
-Clear Investment Research LLC now owns 55 shares of the software company’s stock worth $31,000 after purchasing an additional 30 shares during the period.
-Blue Bell Private Wealth Management LLC acquired a new position in Adobe during the 4th quarter worth approximately $33,000.
-Benjamin Edwards Inc. acquired a new position in Adobe during the 4th quarter worth approximately $35,000.
-Finally, Delos Wealth Advisors LLC increased its position in Adobe by 169.6% during the 4th quarter.
-Delos Wealth Advisors LLC now owns 62 shares of the software company’s stock worth $35,000 after purchasing an additional 39 shares during the period.
+Several other institutional investors have also made changes to their positions in the company.
+Norges Bank acquired a new position in Adobe in the fourth quarter worth about $2,378,829,000.
+Castleview Partners LLC acquired a new position in Adobe in the fourth quarter worth about $3,260,000.
+BlackRock Inc. grew its stake in Adobe by 3.3% in the fourth quarter.
+BlackRock Inc. now owns 37,526,571 shares of the software company’s stock worth $21,279,818,000 after purchasing an additional 1,212,093 shares in the last quarter.
+C WorldWide Group Holding A S acquired a new position in Adobe in the fourth quarter worth about $445,585,000.
+Finally, State Street Corp grew its stake in Adobe by 3.4% in the fourth quarter.
+State Street Corp now owns 19,551,566 shares of the software company’s stock worth $11,086,911,000 after purchasing an additional 643,656 shares in the last quarter.
 Institutional investors own 82.54% of the company’s stock.

-A number of research firms recently weighed in on ADBE.
-Mizuho lowered their price target on Adobe from $530.00 to $480.00 and set a “buy” rating on the stock in a report on Friday, June 17th.
-Stifel Nicolaus lowered their target price on Adobe from $600.00 to $500.00 in a report on Friday, June 17th.
-BMO Capital Markets assumed coverage on Adobe in a report on Friday, June 17th.
-They set a “buy” rating and a $420.00 target price on the stock.
-BNP Paribas assumed coverage on Adobe in a report on Tuesday, March 29th.
-They set an “outperform” rating and a $570.00 target price on the stock.
-Finally, Citigroup lowered their target price on Adobe from $455.00 to $425.00 and set a “neutral” rating on the stock in a report on Tuesday, June 14th.
-Seven investment analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the stock.
-According to MarketBeat, Adobe presently has an average rating of “Moderate Buy” and a consensus price target of $489.31.

-Adobe (NASDAQ:ADBE – Get Rating) last posted its quarterly earnings results on Thursday, June 16th.
-The software company reported $3.35 EPS for the quarter, topping analysts’ consensus estimates of $3.31 by $0.04.
-Adobe had a return on equity of 36.70% and a net margin of 29.29%.
-During the same period in the prior year, the business earned $2.56 earnings per share.
-On average, equities research analysts forecast that Adobe Inc. will post 10.95 EPS for the current fiscal year.

-In other Adobe news, EVP Scott Belsky sold 2,710 shares of the firm’s stock in a transaction dated Monday, April 25th.
-The shares were sold at an average price of $410.18, for a total value of $1,111,587.80.
-Following the transaction, the executive vice president now owns 27,917 shares of the company’s stock, valued at $11,450,995.06.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director John E. Warnock sold 5,000 shares of Adobe stock in a transaction that occurred on Tuesday, April 26th.
+In other Adobe news, Director John E. Warnock sold 5,000 shares of Adobe stock in a transaction that occurred on Tuesday, April 26th.
 The shares were sold at an average price of $404.30, for a total value of $2,021,500.00.
-Following the sale, the director now directly owns 405,165 shares in the company, valued at approximately $163,808,209.50.
+Following the transaction, the director now owns 405,165 shares in the company, valued at $163,808,209.50.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, CAO Mark S. Garfield sold 463 shares of Adobe stock in a transaction that occurred on Thursday, March 24th.
+The stock was sold at an average price of $425.79, for a total transaction of $197,140.77.
 The disclosure for this sale can be found here.
-Insiders sold 11,538 shares of company stock worth $4,793,387 in the last three months.
-0.23% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders sold 11,538 shares of company stock worth $4,793,387.
+0.23% of the stock is currently owned by company insiders.

+Adobe (NASDAQ:ADBE – Get Rating) last announced its earnings results on Thursday, June 16th.
+The software company reported $3.35 EPS for the quarter, topping the consensus estimate of $3.31 by $0.04.
+Adobe had a return on equity of 36.70% and a net margin of 29.29%.
+During the same quarter in the previous year, the business earned $2.56 EPS.
+On average, sell-side analysts expect that Adobe Inc. will post 10.95 EPS for the current year.

+ADBE has been the subject of a number of research reports.
+StockNews.com downgraded Adobe from a “buy” rating to a “hold” rating in a research note on Tuesday, May 17th.
+Deutsche Bank Aktiengesellschaft decreased their price target on Adobe from $575.00 to $500.00 in a research note on Friday, June 17th.
+The Goldman Sachs Group cut their target price on shares of Adobe from $710.00 to $605.00 and set a “buy” rating on the stock in a report on Thursday, March 24th.
+BMO Capital Markets assumed coverage on shares of Adobe in a report on Friday, June 17th.
+They issued a “buy” rating and a $420.00 target price on the stock.
+Finally, Cowen cut their target price on shares of Adobe from $550.00 to $520.00 in a report on Friday, June 17th.
+Seven analysts have rated the stock with a hold rating and twenty-one have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $489.31.

 Adobe Inc operates as a diversified software company worldwide.
 It operates through three segments: Digital Media, Digital Experience, and Publishing and Advertising.
 The Digital Media segment offers products, services, and solutions that enable individuals, teams, and enterprises to create, publish, and promote content; and Document Cloud, a unified cloud-based document services platform.